Concerned About Elevated Lipoprotein(a)?

 About the Clinical Trials for Elevated Lp(a)

-Get Started: What to Expect?
+What to Expect?

-Following your consent, you’ll be invited to a screening visit at our clinical research site.
-During this visit, medical staff will review your history, perform physical exams, and run lab tests to confirm eligibility.
-If you meet all study requirements, you will be officially enrolled in the trial.
+If you appear eligible, you’ll be invited to a screening visit at our clinical research site.
+During this visit, medical staff will review your history, perform basic exams, and run lab tests to confirm eligibility.
+Before any procedures begin, you’ll be asked to review and sign an Informed Consent Form (ICF) that outlines the study’s purpose, procedures, and potential risks and benefits.

 Age